MalakHimse1f/ComfyReaderTempo/projects/integration-plan.md

   - [ ] Check browser compatibility
   - [ ] Test on different screen sizes
   - [ ] Review code for any memory leaks or performance issues

+## Integration Notes

+### Database Schema Compatibility

+The initial implementation assumed the presence of `document_id` and `processed_book_id` columns in the documents table, which don't exist in the current database schema.
+The updated approach:

+1. Uses direct upload to Supabase Storage instead of the Edge Function (which had CORS issues)
+2. Uses the actual document ID returned from the database after insertion
+3. Attempts to update with a `processed_epub_id` field but gracefully handles if that field doesn't exist
+4. Simplifies error handling to focus on the core functionality

 ## Conclusion